By Erin Huffstetler | 06/21/2017 | 18 Comments

 - Save the bottles from your store-bought extracts, and refill them with your own extracts

-- Whip up your own lemon extract and orange extract, so you’ll have lots of flavoring options when you bake
+- Whip up your own lemon extract, vanilla extract and orange extract, so you’ll have lots of flavoring options when you bake

 - A handful of fresh peppermint leaves

 Bruise the peppermint leaves by crumbling them up in your hand.
 Then, place them in a jar.

 Pour vodka over the mint.
 Be sure the leaves are completely submerged.

 Screw the lid on the jar, and store it in a cool, dark place for a month (or longer).